isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-remove-paint-from-clothes.markdown

 Dish soap like
 [Cascade Complete Dishwasher](https://www.amazon.com/dp/B07G28CM6P/?tag=p-policy-20)
 cleans paints through paint bonds breakdown.
 Prepare dish soap solution and rub it gently over the paint-stained surface until the paint is fully removed.
-Then, wash the clothes in warm water before rinsing to dryness.Â You can mix dish soap in warm water and soak your paint-stained clothes for one hour before cleaning.
+Then, wash the clothes in warm water before rinsing to dryness.
+You can mix dish soap in warm water and soak your paint-stained clothes for one hour before cleaning.
 Notably, carry a drop-test experiment before soaking your clothes to confirm concentration performance.
 ### 4. Baking soda
 Mix a tablespoon of baking powder with vinegar/mineral spirit and rub gently (with a sponge) over paint-stained clothes until the paint is cleaned.
-Wash the area with soapy detergent and clean water to remove traces of baking soda and vinegar from clothes before rinsing to dry.Â NB: Baking soda is suitable for latex paint removal.
+Wash the area with soapy detergent and clean water to remove traces of baking soda and vinegar from clothes before rinsing to dry.
+NB: Baking soda is suitable for latex paint removal.
 > See Also:
 > [Removing Paint from Metal Door](https://pestpolicy.com/how-to-remove-paint-from-metal-door/)
 ## Conclusion
 Removing paint from your clothe requires proper method selection and procedure, whether dried or wet paint, the type of paint under removal should be noted and appropriately accorded.
 Moreover, the surface area is a critical factor that determines the quantity of paint needed.
 You can acquire commercially available paint stain removers or homemade paint removers such as dish soap, baking powder, and vinegar.
 You can remove paint using hairspray, rubbing alcohol/isopropyl alcohol, blot with non-acetone nail polish, liquid laundry detergent, stain with turpentine, Goo Gone, or washing machine and warm water.